foundev/foundev.github.io/_posts/2014-09-22-cassandra-query-patterns-not-using-the-in-query-for-multiple-partitions.md

   - cassandra
   - data modeling
 ---
+<h1>Cassandra Query Patterns: Not using the “in” query for multiple partitions.</h1>
 So lets say you’re doing you’re best to data model all around one partition.
 You’ve done your homework and all you queries look like this:

 ```sql